Nationalities and regions of Spain: Current state of affairs

 The "autonomic process", whereby the nationalities and regions would accede to autonomy, was partially concluded in 1983, when 17 autonomous communities covering the entire territory of Spain were created.
 (The process finally concluded with the creation of two autonomous cities in Northern Africa, Ceuta and Melilla.)
 All autonomous communities follow the provincial limits established in the 1833 territorial division of Spain: no province has been partitioned between communities.
 Moreover, many communities roughly coincide with the pre-provincial historical regions of the sixteenth and seventeenth centuries, which in turn reflected to some extent some of the historical medieval kingdoms or administrative regions of the past.

 On the other hand, some autonomous communities are new creations.
 For example, autonomy was granted to Cantabria and La Rioja, both of which were historically part of Castile.
 Despite the lack of historical basis for both communities, and the fact that the Spanish government favored their integration in the larger Castile-León, the local population overwhelmingly supported the new entities.
 In Cantabria, one of the leading intellectual figures in 19th-century Spain, Marcelino Menéndez Pelayo, had already rejected a Castilian identity for his region as far back as 1877, instead favouring integration with its western neighbour, Asturias:

 ¡Y quién sabe si antes de mucho, enlazadas hasta oficialmente ambas provincias, rota la ilógica división que a los montañeses nos liga a Castilla, sin que seamos, ni nadie nos llame castellanos, podrá la extensa y riquísima zona cántabro-asturiana formar una entidad tan una y enérgica como la de Cataluña, luz y espejo hoy de todas las gentes ibéricas!

-And who knows whether before too long, when both provinces are officially linked, breaking the illogical division by which we highlanders are linked to Castile, without which no one would call us Castilian.
-Can the extensive and rich Cantabro-Asturian region form an entity as unified and energetic as Catalonia, today the light and mirror of all the Iberian peoples!
+And who knows whether before too long, once both provinces are officially linked—breaking the illogical division that binds us highlanders to Castile, without us being, or anyone calling us Castilian—might the vast and incredibly rich Cantabrian-Asturian region form an entity as unified and vibrant as that of Catalonia, today a beacon and mirror of all the Iberian peoples!

 The province of Madrid was also separated from New Castile and constituted as an autonomous community.
 This was partly in recognition of Madrid's status as the capital of the nation, but also because it was originally excluded from the pre-autonomic agreements that created the community of Castile-La Mancha, to which it naturally belonged.
 Some peripheral nationalists still complain that the creation of many regions was an attempt to break down their own 'national unity' by a sort of gerrymandering, thus blurring the distinctiveness of their own nationalities.